 and Goldmine Frequently Asked Questions

-Q. What is the basic difference between the BigmOuth &
+Q. What is the main difference between the BigmOuth &

 Goldmine and PowerVoice systems?